Climate Change and Food Security

 An unusually long warm period of relatively stable atmospheric GHG concentrations temperature and climate 10,000 years ago led to the development of agriculture on several continents.

-Todays extremely rapid sudden increase in the three main atmospheric GHGs will lead to a hot chaotic climate that will not sustain agriculture.
+Without immediate drastic global emissions cuts, today's extremely rapid sudden increase in the three main atmospheric GHGs will lead to a hot chaotic climate that will not sustain agriculture.

 The IPCC has a strict policy of not defining or recommending on climate change danger.
 The IPCC scientists say this is a value judgment that scientists cannot make - only policy makers can do that, they say.